top of page

 April Stress Awareness Month: Methods to Handle Stress

 April is National Stress Awareness Month, a perfect time to examine how ongoing stress affects our mental and physical health.
+This month's awareness topic connects well with job stress and burnout, which we've been covering recently.

 In this blog, we'll explore what causes stress, how to spot its warning signs, and simple ways to take control before it takes control of you.
 We hope you will join us in setting an intention this month (and hopefully going forward!) to handle stress and manage its impact.

-Stress is the way your body naturally responds to challenges.
-When you face a stressful situation, your body releases hormones that prepare you to handle the threat.
+Stress is how your body naturally responds to challenges.
+When faced with a stressful situation, your body releases hormones that prepare you to handle the threat.
+However, problems arise when stress lasts too long.
+Chronic stress keeps your body continuously on high alert, which can damage your health over time.

 Common Symptoms and Health Risks